 No bake desserts are perfect for the summer months when the outdoor temperatures rise.
 Nobody wants to be slaving over a hot stove when it gets hot, hot, hot!
 That is when recipes such as this simple Lemon Mousse Recipe come in really handy!
 Not only is it quick and easy to make, but this tangy and sweet dessert is incredibly tasty!

-Delicious Lemon Mousse is also the perfect dessert to make when you are entertaining any time of the year!
-It makes for a wonderfully fresh dessert experience in the Winter months, just bursting with summer flavours, but it also makes for a fabulous Summer dessert when you want to keep and eat cool!
+This delicious Lemon Mousse recipe is also the perfect dessert to make when you are entertaining any time of the year!
+It makes for a wonderfully fresh dessert experience in the Winter months, just bursting with summer flavours, but along with the avocado smoothie it also makes for a fabulous Summer dessert when you want to keep and eat cool!

-WHAT DO YOU NEED TO MAKE LEMON MOUSSE
+WHAT DO YOU NEED TO MAKE THIS LEMON MOUSSE RECIPE

 Only three simple ingredients are needed to make Lemon Mousse.
 There is no setting of gelatine involved and the recipe contains no eggs, which makes it a great dessert to serve when you are wanting to feed something yummy to people who have issues with both of those things.